 Rain in Literature

-Here are some novels where rain is used to convey emotion and rain is described with evocative language:
+Here are some novels where rain is used to convey emotion and the weather is described with evocative language:

 In The Great Gatsby by F. Scott Fitzgerald (1925), the pivotal scene where Gatsby reunites with Daisy is set during a heavy downpour, creating a tense and emotional atmosphere.